Solanki-Manan/ML_Customer_Churn_Prediction/README.md

 | **Gaussian NB** | ~82.1% | ~81.9% | ~81.3% | ~81.6% |
 | **Neural Network** | (Varies per run) | (Varies) | (Varies) | (Varies) |

-*Note: The Neural Network metrics shown in the notebook vary slightly with each training run.*

-## Requirements

-To run this notebook, you need the following Python libraries:
-*   pandas
-*   numpy
-*   matplotlib
-*   scikit-learn
-*   tensorflow (or keras)
-*   imblearn

-## Usage

-1. Ensure the dataset `churn.csv` is in the correct path or update the loading path in the notebook.
-2. Run the cells in `Final.ipynb` sequentially to perform preprocessing, training, and evaluation.